-In this our Centennial year as a Diocese we are reflecting on the many blessings the Church of El Paso provides in the service of God’s people.
 The Catholic schools in the Diocese of El Paso would have to rank high among these blessings.
-The 300 teachers serving in El Paso’s Catholic schools are dedicated to ensuring that over 4,000 students receive a superior education.
+The 200-plus teachers serving in El Paso’s Catholic schools are dedicated to ensuring that over 2,200 students receive a superior education.
 But because we are Catholic, there is much more value added.

 Our schools are working to form students, not just intellectually and physically, but also spiritually and morally.
 Most importantly, we want to inspire our students to become saints.
 We know that our teachers are fulfilling a ministry and are educating the future leaders of our Church.